Krausjm7/Kraus-Project-for-NVIDIA_Dev_LlamaIndex2024_ContestSubmission/README.md

 c.
 PDF Articles that I found online for the NVDA stock example are located in "NVDA Articles.zip" to test the application. \
 d.
 Try executing code and pip install other libraries as needed for all required imports.

-# PIP Install Requirements and Versions
+# Core pip Install Requirements and Versions

 pip install numpy==1.26.4 \
 pip install pdfplumber==0.11.4 \